-If you were employed during 2016, you should receive your Form W-2 (officially known as the Wage and Tax Statement) from your employer soon since employers were required to send them out by January 31, 2017.
-If you were self-employed, or worked on a contract basis with no taxes withheld, your income may be reported to you on different tax forms: a 1099-MISC or 1099-K, which you should also see soon.
+If you were employed during 2020, you should receive your Form W-2 (officially known as the Wage and Tax Statement) from your employer soon since employers are required to send them out by January 31, 2021 (but since January 31st falls on a Sunday this year they have until February 1, 2021).
+If you were self-employed or worked on a contract basis with no taxes withheld, your income may be reported to you on different tax forms: a 1099-NEC or 1099-K, which you should also see soon.

 Here are some tips for reviewing your W-2:

 - Notify your employer if your social security number is wrong in Block A, and ask your employer to issue you a corrected form.
 Don’t try to change it yourself – your employer must send a correct copy to the government for the change to be effective.

 - Don’t assume your W-2 is correct – compare the figures in Box 1 (federal wages), Box 2 (federal income tax withheld), Box 16 (state wages) and Box 17 (state income tax withheld) to the figures on your final paycheck stub for 2020.

 - If your employer paid for your moving costs during the year, review Box 1 to see if those payments are included there.
 Prior to tax year 2018, if your employer paid your moving costs you were also able to deduct what you spent for moving expenses, but under tax reform, you can no longer claim moving expenses unless you are active-duty military.